lbraglia/rioweb/README.md

 the R community, in order to allow the user to convert between various file formats, by a simple upload (original) / download (converted) interface.

-Therefore can be seen as a simple, web-based, free equivalent to programs such as [StatTransfer](http://www.stattransfer.com/) or [SledgeHammer](http://www.openmetadata.org/site/?page_id=1089).
+Therefore can be seen as a simple, web-based, free alternative to programs such as [StatTransfer](http://www.stattransfer.com/) or [SledgeHammer](http://www.openmetadata.org/site/?page_id=1089).